logaretm/otel-tracing-channel/README.md

 ## The Problem

-Node.js's native `tracingChannel` loses OpenTelemetry context between the `start` event and the callback execution.
-This breaks distributed tracing when using diagnostic channels.
+Node.js's native `tracingChannel` seems to lose the OpenTelemetry context between the `start` event and the callback execution.
+This breaks some aspects of distributed tracing when using diagnostic channels.

+While creating spans is fine with the current API, the parent-child relationship between spans is broken and the traces/spans gets created as siblings rather than children which can paint a misleading picture about what is going on for end users.

+I'm not sure if this is a bug in the runtime itself or could be a misunderstanding of the tracing channel purpose.
+But all I know is `tracePromise` and `traceSync` cannot be used to propagate the span context correctly throughout the execution.

+I have built (vibed) a couple of minimal reproductions in https://github.com/logaretm/node-playground/tree/tracing-ch-spans one with plain OTEL and one with plain Node.js API.

 ## The Solution

+I thought if this indeed a problem with tracing channel implementation then it could be fixed with a similar implementation.
+From my tests it was possible as long as you can get the initial async storage instance you want to propagate, for OTEL it's the active context storage.

+Regardless if this is an issue or not, this package makes it possible for OTEL purposes to use tracing channels.

 This package fixes context propagation by:

 - Capturing the OpenTelemetry context from spans returned in start handlers
 - Running callbacks within the captured context
-- Maintaining compatibility with Node.js's native `TracingChannel` API with minor improvements
+- Maintaining compatibility with Node.js's native `TracingChannel` API with minor adjustments for flexibility

+I tried to make this package as thin as possible to allow 3rd party libraries to use it if they want to have a safe OTEL propagation in tracing channels until we figure out what is going on there.

 ## Installation